alexkatzen/ak/_projects/find.md

 <img src="{{ site.baseurl }}/images/find/object-to-find.gif" alt="from object to find">

-In this way, the objects not only serve as the content, but as a means of finding; illuminating relationships, and opening infinite pathways to navigate the sprawl of content that is so common on large sites today.
+In this way, the objects not only serve as the content, but as a means of finding by illuminating relationships, and opening infinite pathways to navigate the sprawl of content that is common on the large sites of today.

 Check out the [prototype](http://share.framerjs.com/pdwq9lxp4rya/) created for this project (best viewed in Safari)